wtnm/fform/documentation.md

 ## SSR

-Use `addon/dehydrator.js` to dehydrate state and pass it to the client.
-On the client side use the passed state as initial value.
+Use `addon/dehydrator.js` to dehydrate state on server side and pass it to the client.
+On the client side use the passed state as `state` prop of [FForm](#fform) component.